adriendinzey/Instagram-Caption-Cooker/README.md

 ### Prerequisites

-1. Install (Python 3.9)[https://www.python.org/downloads/release/python-3913/] (or any version that works with Tensorflow, more instructions [here](https://www.tensorflow.org/install))
+1. Install [Python 3.9](https://www.python.org/downloads/release/python-3913/) (or any version that works with Tensorflow, more instructions [here](https://www.tensorflow.org/install), and there is no need to add this to PATH)

 2. Install Tensorflow prerequisites (different depending on your OS, for Windows Native you need [C++ Redistributables](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170))

 3. Set-up virtual environment
   ```sh
   pip install virtualenv
   python -m virtualenv -p="C:\Users\<USER>\AppData\Local\Programs\Python\Python39\python.Exe" .virtenv
   ```
   (make sure you give the -p parameter the file path to where the correct python version is installed)

 4. Activate the environment (can be different depending on your OS)
   ```sh
   .virtenv/Scripts/activate
   ```

 5. Ensure pip is upgraded
   ```sh
   python -m pip install --upgrade pip
   ```

 6. Install library dependencies (Pandas, tqdm, Jupyter TensorFlow, Matplotlib, Flask)
   ```sh
   pip install pandas